RiceDope/Callisto/README.md

 # Modern Collections Library
 This is a Collections library that is being developed as a part of my dissertation at the University of Kent.

+## Be aware

+### EnforceSort
+Please be aware that when enforcing sort how you sort the array and whether you give a comparator.
+Explanation below
 ```
 // Instantiate with a comparator sorting ascending
         Sequence<Student> test = new Sequence<Student>((a, b) ->  a.getAge() - b.getAge());